 To specify the request to run next, add the following code on the Scripts > Post-response tab of a request.
 Replace request_name

-with the name of the request you want to run next.
+with the name or ID of the request you want to run next, in quotes.

 pm.execution.setNextRequest("request_name");